yannickseurin/crypto-book/src/cryptography/commitment-schemes.md

 - a deterministic verification algorithm $\verif$ which on input parameters $par$, a commitment $C$, a message $m \in \cM$, and a decommitment $D$, return 1 if the decommitment is valid for $(par,C,m)$ and 0 otherwise.

 Quite often, the decommitment $D$ simply consists of the random coins $r$ used by the commitment algorithm, and the verification algorithm simply recomputes the commitment given $m$ and $r$ and compares with $C$.
-When this is the case, overloading the notation, we will let $\commit(par, m; r)$ denote the function explicitly taking the random coins $r$ of the commitment algorithm as input and returning the commitment $C$ (letting the decommitment $D = r$ implicit in that case).
+When this is the case, we say that the commitment scheme has *canonical verification* and, overloading the notation, we let $\commit(par, m; r)$ denote the function explicitly taking the random coins $r$ of the commitment algorithm as input and returning the commitment $C$ (letting the decommitment $D = r$ implicit in that case).

 Note that what we just defined here is the syntax for a *non-interactive* commitment scheme, where the $\setup$ algorithm is run once and for all and committing consists of a single message sent by the prover to the verifier.
 There exists more complex commitment schemes where committing requires some interaction between the prover and the verifier.